Dog Supplements for Homemade Food

 When Do Dogs Need Supplements?

 Even the best homemade whole-food diets can be missing certain vitamins and minerals.
-This is where supplements can come in handy.
+This is where supplements may come in handy.
 Additionally, dogs with a high activity level, such as herding dogs, or dogs with special needs, such as senior dogs, can benefit from certain supplements, like joint supplements for example.

 Of course, as with anything dog owners add to their dog’s homemade food, it’s essential to consult with a veterinarian or veterinary nutritionist prior to giving him any new food.
 They can help you determine the best supplements to add and advise you on what to look for to know they’re helping.

-Here are some supplements that many people find helpful for their dogs:
+Here are some supplements that many people may find helpful for their dogs:

-• Joint supplements like glucosamine and chondroitin to support joint health
+- Joint supplements like glucosamine and chondroitin to support joint health

-• Folic acid for healthy metabolism and red blood cell production
+- Folic acid for healthy metabolism and red blood cell production

 How Do You Choose Dog Food Supplements?